tagohd/mono/Works Cited.md

 There, now you can't say it's plagiarism.
 (I don't think it really works that way.)

 %%
-Sudosays:: Dataview!!!
+sudoMajor:: Dataview!!!
 (I could use some help, though.)
 Priority:: 7
 #majorChange #unseenByLun
 %%